 Meet the Staff

-Kendra Johnson, Executive Director (she/her)
+Kendra R. Johnson, Executive Director (she/her)

 Kendra R. Johnson joined Equality North Carolina in May 2018.
 She is a native of Little Rock, Arkansas, where she previously worked to advance fairness and equality for lesbian, gay, bisexual and transgender people as the State Director for the Human Rights Campaign.
 In her work to promote equity, Kendra has focused on building a better, more equitable South that is strengthened by diversity, safe schools, inclusive institutions and welcoming communities.

-She previously worked in bi-lingual communications in Brazil for 14 years as a writer, editor and translator at that country’s top financial newspapers, Gazeta Mercantil and Valor Economico.
+She previously worked in bilingual communications in Brazil for 14 years as a writer, editor and translator at that country’s top financial newspapers, Gazeta Mercantil and Valor Economico.
 Kendra is a proud graduate of Spelman College and holds a Master’s in Public Administration from the University of Arkansas at Little Rock.
 Since returning to the nonprofit sector, Kendra has served as the Interim Executive Director of Women’s Project and the Lead In-Person Assister Guide at Better Community Development during the rollout of the Affordable Care Act.

-Eshe Hamme, Director of Development (she/her)
+Eshe Hamme, Chief Operating Officer (she/her)

 Eshe joins Equality NC from California where she was the Director of Philanthropy for UC Berkeley School of Public Health.
 While at UC Berkeley, Eshe directed strategy around maternal and child healthcare, human trafficking, and food insecurity.
 Prior to her role at UC Berkeley, Eshe served as a Corporate Responsibility Manager for Silicon Valley Community Foundation where she managed a portfolio of corporate advised funds for various Fortune 500 companies and provided strategic guidance while implementing grant programs, employee engagement programs, and global giving strategies.